 Find Your Program

-The classics minor instructs students in the religion, art, architecture, laws, philosophies, governments, and languages of ancient Greece and ancient Rome, in order to enhance their understanding of truth and life.
+The classics minor instructs students in the religion, art, architecture, laws, philosophies, governments, and languages of ancient Greece and ancient Rome, helping them understand and articulate a Christian perspective of truth and life.

 The history major provides students with a solid foundation in American and world history, geography, research, and writing, while also allowing students to study their preferred time periods, regions, and historical themes.
 Upon graduation, students are equipped for numerous career paths that call for reasoning, the ability to analyze complex problems, well-developed writing skills, and familiarity with a variety of cultures.